 |MBA||No. 41||The MBA program at UMass Boston, ranked No. 41 in North America by TopMBA in the QS Global 200 Business Schools Report, combines a focused management curriculum and allows students to customize their experience by completing one or more of 14 specializations.|

-The University of Massachusetts system is No. 141 in the Times Higher Education World University Rankings 2015-2016 and No. 83 in life sciences.
+The University of Massachusetts system was No. 141 in the Times Higher Education World University Rankings in 2015-2016 and No. 83 in life sciences.